icosikai/Python.Pig-Game/README.md

 ## Additional Notes ⭐
 - This was one of my first major coding projects.
 It was originally completed during the summer of 2025, but I have since gone back to it to make a few edits.

-Overall, thank you for taking the time to look at my project.
+Thank you for taking the time to look at my project.
 I would appreciate if you shared any suggestions or additional ideas of finding a better solution!